AdyGCode/yt-clone/ReadMe.md

 ---

-# Channel UI
+# 5. Channel UI

 For the channel UI we need to:

 1. Create the required routing.
-2. Create views and controller methods for Add, Edit, Browse and Read.
+2. Create views and controller methods for BREAD operations (Browse, Read, Edit, Add and Delete).
 3. Add remaining methods to Store, Update and Destroy channels.

 When we used the `php artisan make:model` command we listed `-a` and